 Volvo promotes a reflective paint which fades in 10 days!

 The last word in safe bicycling, NOT!
-I mean, this could be a premature April fool’s joke!
+I mean, this could be a premature April Fool’s joke!

 Bicyclist running into car in Lifepaint video